Credit Suisse raises its rating on Cisco two notches to outperform from underperform. » Read More

 Some of the names on the move ahead of the open.

-The "Fast Money" traders give their final trades of the day.
+The "Fast Money" traders share their first moves ahead of the holiday weekend.

 Some of the actively managed funds are switching from "Trump Trade" bets on financial and infrastructure stocks into retail, apparel, or biotech stocks.